 I am often reminded of how lucky I am to live in such a beautiful Canadian city.
 Ottawa has several world-class museums including the Canadian Museum of History and the National Art Gallery of Canada.
 Ottawa hosts many annual world-class festivals such as Winterlude and the RBC Bluesfest.

 Ottawa is the only capital city in the world that has a large working farm in the centre of the city.
 Ottawa’s downtown core contains dozens of spectacular historical buildings.
 Ottawa hosts fantastic free events such as Christmas Lights Across Canada, public skating at Rideau Hall, City Hall, and on the Rideau Canal – the longest skating rink in the world.

-Most Canadians look to Montreal, Toronto and Vancouver as the prime destinations for travel.
-With Calgary and Edmonton, travelers often just fly in and move onto Banff or Jasper but there are so many reasons to stay and food is one of the best reasons.
+Most Canadians look to Montreal, Toronto and Vancouver as the prime destinations for travel in Canada.
+With Calgary and Edmonton, travellers often just fly in and move onto Banff or Jasper but there are so many reasons to stay, and the food is one of the best reasons.

 Researching Edmonton’s best restaurants I loved modern Korean at Nongbu, Mexican rotisserie at Rostizado and Italian snacks at Bar Bricco.

 Edmonton is “the little city that could,” and its spirit makes it such a great place to visit.

 If you love European inspired architecture, Quebec City will be a location that you immediately fall in love with.
 Visiting here for a long weekend, we had the ultimate experience exploring everything this historic city has to offer, and we certainly fell in love with the French influence throughout the city.